• Skip to primary navigation

 adding the vinegar to the vegetarian Filipino Chicken Adobo

-Then the peppercorn:
+Then the black peppercorns:

 adding peppercorn to the vegetarian Filipino Chicken Adobo